frewsxcv/rcat/README.md

 # hexcat

-Utility to output a file's contents in Rust's hexidecimal notation.
+Utility to output a file's contents in Rust's hexadecimal notation.

 ## Install